nevalang/neva/docs/style_guide.md

 Keep lines under 80 characters.

-- Comfortable for split-screen viewing
+- Good for split-screen
-- Accommodates larger font sizes without horizontal scrolling
+- Fits larger fonts without scrolling
-- Leaves room for IDE features (code lens, git blame, inline-hints, etc.)
+- Leaves space for IDE features (code lens, git blame, inline-hints, etc.)
-- Enables reading full lines with eye movement alone
+- Allows reading full lines with eye movement

 ### Indentation

 Use tabs over spaces.

-- Tabs allow users to customize indentation width according to their preferences
+- Tabs let users set their preferred width
-- Tabs are more efficient in terms of file size
+- Tabs reduce file size

 ### Imports

-Group imports by type: stdlib, local, third-party.
-Separate groups with newlines if at least 1 group has more than 2 imports.
+Group imports by type: stdlib, third-party, local.
+Separate groups with newlines if any group has more than 2 imports.
 Sort alphabetically within groups.

 ## Naming Conventions

 Names should inherit context from parent scope.
 Good naming eliminates need for comments.
 Names generally rather short than long.

-- **Packages/Files**: lower_snake_case up to 3 words
+- **Packages/Files**: `lower_snake_case` up to 3 words
-- **Types**: CamelCase up to 3 words
+- **Types**: `CamelCase` up to 3 words
-- **Interfaces**: CamelCase with `I` prefix up to 3 words
+- **Interfaces**: `CamelCase` with `I` prefix up to 3 words
-- **Constants**: lower_snake_case up to 3 words
+- **Constants**: `lower_snake_case` up to 3 words
-- **Components**: CamelCase noun up to 3 words
+- **Components**: `CamelCase` noun up to 3 words
-- **Nodes**: lowerCamelCase up to 3 words
+- **Nodes**: `lowerCamelCase` up to 3 words
-- **Ports**: lowercase, 1 word up to 5 letters
+- **Ports**: `lowercase`, up to 5 characters

 ## Interfaces

-- Use outports to separate data flows, not for destructuring
+- Use outports to separate data flows, not for destructuring.
 - Use `data` for input with payload, `sig` for input without payload (trigger), `res` for output with payload, `sig` for output without payload (success), and `err` for failures.
-- `err` outport must be `error` type. `sig` inport must be `any` type for flexibility.
-For outports, `sig` should be `struct{}` in concrete components and `any` in interfaces.
+- `err` outport must be of type `error`. `sig` inport must be of type `any` for flexibility.
 Never use `any` for `res` outport.
-- Don't send input data downstream - parent already knows it
+- Don't send input data downstream; the parent already has it.
-- Use type-parameters when need to preserve type info between input and output
+- Use type-parameters to preserve type info between input and output.

 ## Networks